-Greg Buechler, the founder, and CEO of Off the Hook Jobs says that he uses LinkedIn for every search.
+Greg Buechler, the founder, and CEO of Off the Hook Jobs uses LinkedIn for every search.

 "I do advanced searches to identify potential candidates and typically will send InMails rather than trying to get to a person via the introduction route.
 If an individual has an email address posted in their profile, I may also send an email directly to the person.